LajosPolya/tech-articles/give-the-garbage-collector-a-break/give-the-goblin-a-break.md

     }

     /**
-     * Makes a request via {@link #makeRequest}.
-Keeps track of the number of requests for each possible state.
+     * Makes a request and keeps track of the number of requests for each possible state.
+An existing counter is fetched
-     * An existing counter is fetched from the cache ({@link #counters}) to prevent the creation of a counter for each
+     * from the cache ({@link #counters}) to prevent the creation of a counter for each
      * request.
      */
     public void fetch() {
         PayloadState state = makeRequest();
         counters.get(state).increment();
     }

-    protected abstract PayloadState makeRequest();
 }
 ```